Non-Invasive Data Governance: Why Should You Care About It?

 Rounding it up all together

-By implementing a NIDG model, organizations can achieve effective data governance that integrates seamlessly into existing business operations, ultimately enhancing the quality, privacy, and protection of data.
+By implementing a NDG model, organizations can achieve effective data governance that integrates seamlessly into existing business operations, ultimately enhancing the quality, privacy, and protection of data.

 Non-invasive data governance: Related reads